NYTGameHints

 This phrase can feel like an idiom first, so it is easier to miss the finger-gesture connection until the board narrows down.

-As a puzzle enthusiast, I treat the hardest word as the key to the board because it usually reveals the grouping pattern hiding underneath and points you toward the Connections solution list for today.
+As a puzzle enthusiast, I treat the hardest word as the key to the board because it usually reveals the grouping pattern hiding underneath.

 Date banner